Privacy-Preserving Clustering of Unstructured Big Data for Cloud-Based Enterprise Search Solutions: Three-Tier Architecture of

-In the specific context of S3BD, upon uploading a document by the user, the document is passed through \emph{token extractor} on the edge tiers to retrieve the keywords (a.k.a. tokens) semantically representing the document.
+In the specific context of S3BD, upon uploading a document by the user, the document is passed through \emph{Token Extractor} on the edge tiers to retrieve the keywords (aka tokens) semantically representing the document.
 For dynamic datasets, a temporary index structure is used to store the extracted tokens representing the occurrences of each new token in different documents.
-Next, the document is encrypted by the user's key and stored on the cloud tier.
-The extracted tokens, however, are fed to the \emph{cluster manager} to make the suitable clustering decision on the cloud.
-Cluster manager may decide to keep the existing clusters and only updates them by the entries of temporary index.
-Alternatively, upon observing a major update in the temporary index, the cluster manager decides to exhaustively re-cluster all of the tokens.
-We explain the updating and re-clustering procedures in Section~\ref{dynamic}.
-Cluster manager is also in charge of generating and maintaining \emph{abstracts}.
+Next, the document is encrypted by the user's key and is securely stored on the cloud repository.
+Next, a \emph{Temporary Index} structure is formed based on the extracted tokens of the documents in question before encrypting and uploading them to the cloud.
+The Temporary Index structure shows the tokens, their frequency, and their appearances across the uploaded batch.
+Tokens of the Temporary Index are encrypted by the \emph{Encryptor} using the user's key.
+By encrypting documents as well as the extracted tokens, Encryptor preserves the data privacy on the cloud.
+Note that, although we can technically use homomorphic encryption to maintain the statistical properties (frequency and co-appearances), for efficiency reasons, in the current implementation, we keep the properties unencrypted.
+We assume that such properties do not reveal meaningful information about the data.
+In fact, in~\cite{wang2019research}, \textit{K}-means clustering was used over homomorphically encrypted big data and showed that the time overhead of clustering can be prohibitively expensive.
+In the next step, the Temporary Index is fed to the \emph{Cluster Manager} to make the suitable clustering decision on the cloud.
+Cluster Manager may decide to keep the existing clusters and only update them by the entries of the Temporary Index.
+Alternatively, upon observing a major update in the Temporary Index, the Cluster Manager decides to exhaustively re-cluster all of the tokens.
+Though a few of the aforementioned prior works can cluster encrypted data, they fall-short in clustering dynamic datasets, whereas, \name~can cluster both static and dynamic data while ensuring privacy.
+We explain the updating and re-clustering procedures \name~ in Section~\ref{sec:dynamic}.
+Cluster Manager is also in charge of generating and maintaining \emph{Abstracts}.
 Each abstract $a_i$ is a sampled summary of a corresponding cluster $C_i$ on the cloud tier \cite{sahan}.
 Abstracts are to prune the search operation and navigate the search only to clusters that are topically-related to the query.
-Further details about abstracts are described in Section \ref{cluster-abs}.
+Further details about Abstracts are described in Section \ref{cluster-abs}.